Peruvian political crisis (2016–present): Castillo presidency

+Castillo and his first cabinet, led by Guido Bellido.

 On 20 August 2021, Congress voted against a proposal to declare the former Bolivian president Evo Morales a persona non grata.
 However, on 22 November 2021, the Foreign Relations Commission of Congress, led by Popular Force, agreed to declare Evo Morales a persona non grata for "his negative political activism" and "political interference" in Peruvian territory, referring to repeated trips Morales undertook to rally support for Castillo's agenda.
 The Foreign Relations Commission (FRC) also questioned Morales' protection by state security and use of official vehicles.
 The FRC's resolution urged authorities to take "necessary actions" to prohibit Morales from entering Peru.

 Almost immediately after his appointment as Foreign Minister, the media began reporting on Héctor Béjar's past.
 Béjar had been part of the National Liberation Army during the 1960s and had met Che Guevara according to his book "Peru 1965: Notes on a Guerrilla Experience."
 In a video published in November 2020, Béjar had said that 'terrorism began in the Navy' and that 'the Shining Path was trained by the CIA', leading to significant public backlash.
 Later, the Peruvian Navy put out a statement about wanting Béjar to retract, and claimed that Béjar's statement were an affront against those who fought against terrorism.
 Following that, Congress started an interpellation process against Béjar, which was seen by manyas a show trial that would be almost certainly followed by impeachment.
 However, Béjar resigned before the interpellations began.
 According to Béjar, Prime Minister Guido Bellido asked him to resign to prevent him from speaking before Congress, which he said was a way of censoring him.
 Béjar held the position of Foreign Minister for just 19 days.
 His replacement was the career diplomat Óscar Maúrtua.

 After his resignation, Béjar posted "I am free again!!!" on Facebook.
 Later, he would claim that this was the beginning of a soft coup against the Castillo's government.
 Béjar also claimed that there is a group in the Navy and the extreme right that does not want an independent foreign policy.
 He also claimed that his phrases were distorted and taken out of context.
 Béjar stated that his expressions on the Navy were about a bomb plot against the Minister of War in 1975, and an attack against two Cuban fishing boats off the coast of Peru in 1977.
 Declassified documents show that the US Embassy suspected that these attacks were carried out by right-wing sectors of the Navy, which were unhappy with the military junta's close ties to Cuba at the time.

 To resolve the renewed waves of protests, a delegation led by then Prime Minister Guido Bellido arrived to Tambobamba on 17 September.
 The Prime Minister pledged to negotiate a solution between the mining communities and MMG Limited within two months.
 However, two weeks later the miners grew upset over a perceived lack of progress, and thus resumed their strike.